JazzWorks Canada

 Piano/Composition

-Kate Wyatt is a passionate music educator.
-She is on faculty teaching jazz piano at Marianopolis College and has been working as part of the Canadian Amateur Musicians/Musiciens Amateurs du Canada (CAMMAC) teaching team for over 10 years. |
+As well as being a passionate performer and composer, Wyatt is a deeply invested music educator.
+She conducts masterclasses and heads the jazz program at Marianopolis College.
+Kate has been working as part of the Canadian Amateur Musicians/Musiciens Amateurs du Canada (CAMMAC) teaching team for over 10 years.

 Brian Dickinson